 The relationship between sleep and memory has always been scientifically proven since long.
 Good sleeping habits and hours leads to good memory.
 A new, recent research demonstrates this truth beyond doubt, especially in elders.

 Scientists at the University of California, Berkeley, have found a link between sleeping hours, memory and old age.
-Slow wave sleep plays an important role in carrying the memory from hippocampus (short term memory storage device of the brain) to pref-frontal cortex (long term memory storage device).
+Slow wave sleep plays an important role in carrying the memory from hippocampus (short term memory storage device of the brain) to pre-frontal cortex (long term memory storage device).
 The study conducted by Bryce Mander demonstrated that in older adults, memories may be getting stuck in the hippocampus due to the poor quality of deep ‘slow wave’ sleep, and are then overwritten by new memories.
 So, the memory data is erased in the short term storage device, with fresh memory data and the data would not reach the long term memory storage device at all.
 The research study was published in Journal of Nature Neuroscience.

-So, the goal in elders is to improve sleeping habits and sleeping hours in the elders, so as to enable them to have a better memory.
+So, the goal in elders is to improve sleeping habits and sleeping hours in elders, so as to enable them to have a better memory.

 Here are a few tips.

-Assign them with some work.
-Though they may not be fully physically fit to do all the routine work, let them be physically active.
+Assign them some work.
+Though they may not be physically fit to do all the routine work, let them be physically active.
 Assign them some simple works which they can do on their own.
 It keeps them busy.
 It will show their importance and contribution to the household.
 Hence, it will boost their confidence and keeps them away from depression.